 Senix ToughSonic® Ultrasonic Transmitters perform water monitoring with “non-contact” technology that looks down at the water surface from above.
 These sensors are used in open air and in stilling tubes that constrain the sound and improve performance.
-They are easy to use and reliable, and thousands are installed in applications around the world for irrigation, stream monitoring, flood and tsunami warnings and sea level monitoring.
+They are easy to use and reliable, and thousands are installed in applications around the world for irrigation, stream monitoring, flood and tsunami warnings, sea level monitoring, and tank level monitoring

 Here are just some of the many other water level applications for